The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Ballot-Based Satisfaction

 \subsection{Ordinal Ballots}

-To measure satisfaction with ordinal ballots, one can associate each project in the ordering to a given satisfaction level.
-This is usually done through \emph{positional scoring functions} that associate to each project a score that only depends on the position of the project in the ranking.
+To measure satisfaction with ordinal ballots, one can associate each project in the ordering with a given satisfaction level.
+This is usually done through \emph{positional scoring functions} that associate each project with a score that only depends on the position of the project in the ranking.
 That is the approach followed by \citet{Laru21} for instance.

 Satisfaction with ordinal ballots can also be defined in more general terms (not simply mapping projects to scores).
 For instance, \citet{AzLe21} compare sets of projects according to the cost of the projects ranked above a certain threshold, where the threshold is context-dependent.
 Note that this assumption is never explicitly stated and that this reflects our understanding of their definitions.